Protect & Respect

 - Boats and other watercraft may be used on public boat docks for loading and unloading only.
 Boats may not be left unattended at public docks.

 - Natural & Heritage Resources: No person may destroy, injure, remove or otherwise damage any natural or other state park property.
 Persons cannot willfully or negligently cut or destroy any tree, shrub or plant, or geological, historical, or archaeological feature.

 - Disturbance of the topsoil is prohibited.
 Visitors cannot bury garbage, dig for worms, or allow pets to dig holes.

 - Disorderly Conduct is prohibited.

-These regulations are a synopsis of the most prominent state park regulations.
+These regulations are a synopsis of the most prominent rules found in the Montana State Parks Public Use Rules.
 Contact parks' staff for information on all regulations.

 Visitors must comply with a lawful order from a state parks’ employee.
 Violation of state park regulations may result in enforcement action.